-(1) preclinical laboratory tests and animal tests;

-(2) submission to the FDA of an investigational new drug (IND) application for human clinical testing, which must become effective before human clinical trials may commence;

-(3) adequate and well-controlled human clinical trials to establish the safety and efficacy of the product for its intended use;

-(4) submission to the FDA of a BLA or supplemental BLA;
+- (1) preclinical laboratory tests and animal tests; - (2) submission to the FDA of an investigational new drug (IND) application for human clinical testing, which must become effective before human clinical trials may commence; - (3) adequate and well-controlled human clinical trials to establish the safety and efficacy of the product for its intended use; - (4) submission to the FDA of a BLA or supplemental BLA; - (5) FDA pre-approval inspection of the manufacturing sites identified in the BLA; and - (6) FDA review and approval of the BLA or supplemental BLA.

-(5) FDA pre-approval inspection of the manufacturing sites identified in the BLA; and intended for submission to FDA must be conducted in compliance with FDA's Good Laboratory Practice (GLP) regulations and the United States Department of Agriculture's Animal Welfare Act.
+Preclinical studies include laboratory evaluation of product chemistry and formulation, as well as toxicological and pharmacological animal studies to assess the potential safety and efficacy of the product candidate.
+Preclinical safety tests intended for submission to FDA must be conducted in compliance with FDA's Good Laboratory Practice (GLP) regulations and the United States Department of Agriculture's Animal Welfare Act.
 The results of the preclinical tests, together with manufacturing information and analytical data, are submitted to the FDA as part of an IND application which must become effective before human clinical trials may be commenced.
 The IND will automatically become effective 30 days after receipt by the FDA, unless the FDA before that time raises concerns about the drug candidate or the conduct of the trials as outlined in the IND.
 The IND sponsor and the FDA must resolve any outstanding concerns before clinical trials can proceed.
 We cannot assure you that submission of an IND will result in FDA authorization to commence clinical trials or that once commenced, other concerns will not arise.
 FDA may stop the clinical trials by placing them on "clinical hold" because of concerns about the safety of the product being tested, or for other reasons.